 Step 1 - Create Frame

-Build the frame for trellis by screwing the 2 three foor pieces of 2 by 2 inch wood to the 5 foot pieces of 2 by 2 wood.
-Create measurements on the 5 foot pieces of wood and then screw the first 3 foot piece of wood so that it is about 4 inches up from the bottom.
-Then, measure and screw the second piece of 3 foot by 2 by 2 inch wood so that it is about 2 inches from the top.
+Build the frame for the trellis by screwing the three-foot 2x2 inch wood to the six-foot 2x2.
+Create measurements on the 5-foot pieces and then screw the first 3 foot piece of wood to be about four inches up from the bottom.
+Then, measure and screw the second piece of three-foot by two-inch lumber to be about 2 inches from the top.
 Make sure that the corners are square.

 Step 2 - Build Inside Lattice Panel Support

-Place a piece of the 3 foot 1 by 1 inch wood strip on the inside of the frame.
-Then, screw the piece of strip into place so that the edges are flush with the 2 by 2 pieces of wood.
-Continue placing 1 by 1 inch wood strips on the inside edge of the frame and screwing them into place.
-When you are finished, you should have installed the 2, 3 foot pieces as well as both 5 foot pieces.
+Place a piece of the three-foot 1x1 inch wood strip on the inside of the frame.
+Then, screw the portion of the ribbon into place so that the edges are flush with the two-by-two pieces of wood.
+Continue placing one by one-inch wood strips on the inside edge of the frame and screwing them into place.
+When you are finished, you should have installed the two three-foot pieces and both five-foot pieces.

 Step 3 - Insert Lattice Panel

-Place the lattice panel into the frame so that it is sitting on top of and is supported by the 1 by 1 inch wood strips.
-Make sure the lattice panel is square and the fit is snug and secure.
+Place the lattice panel into the frame to sit on top of and support the one by one-inch wood strips.
+Make sure the lattice panel is square, and the fit is snug and secure.

 Step 4 - Install Outside Lattice Panel Support

-Just as you did with the interior edge wood strips, begin screwing into place the 1 by 1 inch wood strips on the outer edge of the frame.
+Just as you did with the interior edge wood strips, begin screwing into place the one by 1-inch wood strips on the outer edge of the frame.
 This will lock the lattice panel into the frame.

 Step 5 - Dig Post Holes

-Use the post hole diggers to dig holes for the trellis that are spaced at same width as the posts on your trellis frame.
+Use the post hole diggers to dig holes for the trellis spaced at the same width as the posts on your trellis frame.
 Dig the holes so that they are about 4 inches deep.
 This will allow the trellis to sit on the ground.

 Step 6 - Mix Concrete